mcjsk/fnc/README.md

 5. Debian GNU/Linux 8, 9, and 10
 6. CentOS 6.5 (32-bit)

-Alpha development notwithstanding, the `timeline`, `diff`, `tree`, and `blame` commands are relatively stable; however, there is no commitment to refrain from breaking changes.
+Alpha development notwithstanding, the `timeline`, `diff`, `tree`, `blame`, and `branch` commands are relatively stable; however, there is no commitment to refrain from breaking changes.

 # Build